WORLD3-ai/world_ai_protocol/README.md

 ### EVM (Ethereum Virtual Machine)
 For detailed implementation instructions and code examples, please refer to the [EVM Implementation Guide](./contracts/evm/README.md).

-### Move (SUI) - Work In Progress
+### Move (SUI) Implementation
-The Move implementation for the SUI blockchain is currently under development.
-Stay tuned for updates!
+The World3 AI Protocol has been implemented for the Sui blockchain using Move.
+This implementation leverages Sui's unique features including:

+- Object-centric architecture with distinct UIDs
+- Shared object model for concurrent access
+- Table-based storage for efficient lookups
+- Granular concurrency for parallel transactions
+- Move's strong type system for security guarantees
+- Per-module registry isolation

+For a complete guide to the Sui implementation, see the [Sui Implementation README](contracts/move/sui/README.md) which includes detailed module documentation, usage examples, and a comparison with the EVM version.

 ---

 ## Future Roadmap

 1. **Role-Based Permissions**
-   - Combine multiple function selectors into a named “role” (e.g., “WorkerRole”) for simpler bulk authorizations.
+   - Combine multiple function selectors into a named "role" (e.g., "WorkerRole") for simpler bulk authorizations.

 3. **Gasless Meta-Transactions**
    - Implement relayers so **agents** can operate without needing native gas tokens.